FabricMC/fabric-docs/versions/1.21.10/develop/items/food.md

 ---
 title: Food Items
-description: Learn how to add a FoodComponent to an item to make it edible, and configure it.
+description: Learn how to add a FoodProperties to an item to make it edible, and configure it.
 authors:
   - IMB11
 ---